 - Go forth and accomplish whatever you want, free of excuses (and limits).
 You’re cured.

-Ok, these steps won’t quite work, at all, probably ever.
-But man, wouldn’t that be something?
+Okay, these steps won’t quite work, at all, probably ever.
+But wow, wouldn’t that be something?

-Now that I’ve got that out of my system, let’s lay out a few tips that can actually help you to overcome your excuses, in a helpful and lasting way.
+Now that I’ve got that out of my system let’s lay out a few tips that can help you to overcome your excuses in a helpful and lasting way.

-One reason that you may be especially motivated to make an excuse for yourself is that you’ve already started beating yourself up before anyone else even has a chance to.
-If you over-inflate the consequences of your actions (or inaction) in your head, then you’ll be driven by a primal need to protect yourself.
+You may be unusually motivated to make an excuse for yourself because you’ve already started beating yourself up before anyone else even has a chance.
+If you over-inflate the consequences of your actions (or inaction) in your head, you’ll be driven by a primal need to protect yourself.
 An excuse becomes the shield of choice.

 By practicing love and understanding for yourself, it becomes easier to see that not every mistake or shortcoming is the end of the world.
-If you are able to react to yourself with honesty and acceptance rather than anger and loathing, you will be more prepared for (and less fearful of) the reactions of others.
+If you can react to yourself with honesty and acceptance rather than anger and loathing, you will be more prepared for (and less fearful of) the reactions of others.
 That is the first step to making room for responsibility.
-Which brings us to the next step.

-We do this because responsibility carries with it the full weight of failure, which can cause pain.
-But at the same time, responsibility brings us the power and motivation to make change, to improve things, and to reduce the risk of future failures and missteps.
+We do this because responsibility carries the weight of failure, which can cause pain.
+But at the same time, responsibility brings us the power and motivation to make changes, improve things, and reduce the risk of future failures and missteps.
 Pain feels bad, but that doesn’t mean we should never feel it.

-Do your best to accept at least some responsibility, both internally and to others, for your outcomes.
-Even when you have a good excuse, when there is a real reason things didn’t work out the way you wanted them to, there is room for responsibility alongside it.
+Do your best to accept at least some responsibility for your outcomes, both internally and to others.
+Even when you have a good excuse, when there is a reason things didn’t work out the way you wanted them to, there is room for responsibility alongside it.
 Sometimes things are your fault.
 Sometimes they are not.
 But it doesn’t have to be your fault to be your responsibility.
-In either case you have the power, perhaps even the obligation, to decide what comes next.
+In either case, you have the power to decide what comes next, perhaps even the obligation.

-Things go wrong.
-We mess stuff up.
+Things go wrong, and we mess stuff up.
 Everyone gets that.

-Now and then, something goes wrong in a way that was totally beyond your control.
+Sometimes, something goes wrong in a way that is entirely beyond your control.
 There was nothing you could have done, and now we’re here.
-But you know as well as I do, sometimes it really is just our own damn fault.
-And more often than not, the best thing you can do is to just say so.
+But you know as well as I do, sometimes it is truly our fault.
+And more often than not, the best thing you can do is own that outcome.

 “I messed up.
 I will do better next time.”
-See?
-Not as bad as our minds can build it up to be.
+It’s not as bad as our minds can build it up to be.

-The decision whether or not to make an excuse in the moment is a tricky one.
+The decision of whether or not to make an excuse in the moment is a tricky one.
 Sometimes it’s okay, and other times it’s better to own up to things fully.
-It is usually based on context, and your relationship with yourself and whomever else you may be talking to.
+It usually depends on the context and your relationship with other involved parties.

-But if there’s one thing that’s certain, it’s what to do after this moment has passed.
+But if there’s one sure thing, it’s what to do after this moment has passed.

 Our greatest pitfall in overcoming excuses is that we treat these moments like they exist in a vacuum.
 As if these are single moments of weakness, and it is up to the magnitude of our willpower whether we will overcome them.

-But very little in our lives exists in a vacuum, and when it comes to changing behavior, it is usually patterns that we should be looking out for.
+But very few things exist in a vacuum, and when it comes to changing behavior, it is usually patterns that we should be looking out for.

-If something comes up and gets in your way one time, and justifying yourself seems the way to go, then sure.
-Do it.
-But when that moment has gone by, it is up to you to reflect, and to address whatever you need to so that same thing doesn’t keep happening.
+If something comes up and gets in your way one time, and justifying yourself seems the way to go, then sure, do it.
+But when that moment has gone by, it is up to you to reflect and address whatever you need to, so that same thing doesn’t keep happening.

-When you make the same excuse three days in a row, then you have given into comfort over necessary change, and let your excuses overcome you.
+When you make the same excuse three days in a row, you have given in to comfort over necessary change and let the excuses win.
 But if you are ready to love and accept yourself, take responsibility, and make changes, then you will be the one to overcome your excuses every time.